mqo00/mqo00.github.io/_research/1-semantic.md

 <!--more-->

-Understanding **how children acquire structured semantic networks** is critical both for theoretical accounts of knowledge acquisition and for applied endeavors such as reducing inequalities in knowledge of school-relevant domains, and **studying the differential effects of different semantic relations on word production** help fine-tune the models and hypotheses on cognitive architecture of language.
+Understanding **how children acquire structured semantic networks** is critical both for theoretical accounts of knowledge acquisition and for applied endeavors such as reducing inequalities in the knowledge of school-relevant domains, and **studying the differential effects of different semantic relations on word production** help fine-tune the models and hypotheses on cognitive architecture of language.

 During my freshman and sophomore years, I primarily worked with Dr. Catarina Vales and Dr. Anna Fisher in the [Cognitive Development Lab][CDL] to study the correlation between different patterns of linguistic inputs and children’s semantic structure.
 The behavioral data was collected from children of 4-6 years old using the Spatial Arrangement Method ([SpAM]).
 The statistical measures we’ve used to capture the thematic and taxonomic relations include [PMI], [LSA], and [GloVe], and the corpora we’ve tried to calculate or analyze these measures include [Childes], [Wiki], [Common Crawl][CC], and [TASA].